single-spa/single-spa.js.org/docs/starting-from-scratch.md

 Now that we have registered our application and set up the lifecycle methods pointing to our main angular module, we can begin to build the application.

-To start, we will build the app module followed by root.component.js which will set the root of our application using a template html file.
+To start, we will build `app.module.js` followed by `root.component.js` which will set the root of our AngularJS application using a template html file.

 *app.module.js*